 How Does TIF Work?

-TIF repairs the root cause of acid reflux—a faulty valve between the esophagus and stomach.
-When this valve doesn’t work correctly, stomach acids can back up, burning your esophagus and irritating your throat.
-While you’re under anesthesia, a surgeon repairs the valve.
+TIF targets the root cause of acid reflux: a faulty valve between the esophagus and stomach.
+When this valve isn’t working properly, stomach acids can back up, burning the esophagus and irritating the throat.
+Under anesthesia, a surgeon repairs the valve, reducing your need for medication.

-TIF doesn’t make any incisions (cuts), so you won’t have any scars.
-You’re also much less likely to have bloating, gas or long-term trouble swallowing after TIF than after traditional Nissen fundoplication.
+Because TIF doesn’t involve any cuts, you won’t have scars.
+Plus, you’re less likely to experience bloating, gas, or long-term swallowing issues compared to traditional reflux surgeries.

 Is TIF Right for Me?